 U.S. mortgage systems are slow and fragmented, frustrating borrowers and lenders alike.
 Artificial intelligence promises to change that, but only if deployed with clean data and compliance guardrails.

-The Big Picture The American mortgage industry has operated for decades with disconnected processes and manual tasks that breed inefficiency and high costs.
+The American mortgage industry has operated for decades with disconnected processes and manual tasks that breed inefficiency and high costs.
 From origination to loan servicing, systems often don't talk to each other, leading to errors and delays that plague both borrowers and financial institutions.
 This fragmented environment not only drives up operational expenses but also limits firms' ability to scale or adapt to rapid regulatory shifts.

 The advent of artificial intelligence offers a potential fix, but its adoption in mortgages faces unique hurdles.
 A recent proliferation of AI startups has brought tools that speed up processing, but they often lack the compliance depth, governance controls, and mortgage-specific context needed to navigate this highly regulated market.
 Without these elements, AI models can churn out unreliable or even risky outputs, especially when data is messy or incomplete.